-The Investment Office manages Lehigh's Endowment, which at approximately $1.4 billion is the University's largest tangible asset.
+The Investment Office manages both endowment and university assets of approximately $1.7 billion.
 The Endowment serves as a key source of funding to the University each year, providing for scholarships, academic programs, and faculty endowed chairs.

 The Endowment is a long-term perpetual asset.
 Its role is to provide financial support to the benefit of both the current generation and future generations of Lehigh students.
 Therefore, the investment program maintains a long-term focus.